hev/aerospike-monitoring/README.md

 ### Easy single node Aerospike monitoring stack

-A single command is needed to deploy containers for the entire monitoring stack for a single node cluster.
+A single command is needed to deploy containers for the entire monitoring stack for a single node Aerospike cluster.
 ```
 $ cd examples/easy
 $ docker-compose -f easy-compose.yml up